Colorado

 Consumer Rights Under the CPA

-The Colorado Privacy Act grants six core rights to Colorado residents.
-These rights apply to personal data, which the law defines as information that is reasonably linked or linkable to an identified or identifiable individual.
+The Colorado Privacy Act grants Colorado residents six core rights over their personal data.
+Personal data is defined as information reasonably linked or linkable to an identified or identifiable individual.
 It does not include publicly available information, de-identified data, or aggregate data.

 Right to Access

-Colorado consumers can request that a controller confirm whether it is processing their personal data and provide a copy of that data.
-Controllers must fulfill the first request within a 12-month period at no cost.
-For additional requests within the same period, controllers may charge a reasonable fee of up to $0.25 per page.
+Colorado consumers can request that a controller confirm whether it processes their personal data and provide a copy of that data.
+Controllers must fulfill the first request within any 12-month period at no charge.
+For additional requests within that same period, controllers may charge a reasonable fee of up to $0.25 per page.

 Right to Correct

-Consumers can request that a controller fix inaccurate personal data.
-The controller must take into account the nature of the data and the purpose for processing it when making corrections.
+Consumers can request that a controller correct inaccurate personal data.
+The controller must account for the nature of the data and the purpose of the processing when deciding how to make the correction.

 Right to Delete

-Consumers can request that a controller delete personal data it has collected about them.
-This includes data obtained directly from the consumer and data acquired from other sources.
+Consumers can request that a controller delete their personal data, including data obtained directly from the consumer and data acquired from third-party sources.

 Right to Data Portability

-Consumers can request their personal data in a readily usable, portable format that allows transfer to another entity.
-Controllers must provide the data in a commonly used electronic format.
+Consumers can request their personal data in a readily usable, portable electronic format that allows transfer to another entity.
 Trade secrets are excluded from this requirement.

 Right to Opt Out of Data Sales